geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 Yeah, we got to fix that.

 ##### **B1tg** [[00:39:42](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2382)]
-When we meet a chunk of data, we assign a slice of the tensor to the ..
+When we meet a chunk of data, we assign a slice of the tensor to the.
 Exactly, yeah.
 OK.

 ##### **Chenyu** [[00:39:56](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2396)]